rezenee/wordwar/README.md

 ![demo](./src/demo.gif)
-Terminal based typing practice program that has been gamified.
-Using Ncurses with cpp.

 ## BUILDING
 To build you will need to install ncurses-dev.
 On debian systems you may use: sudo apt install libncurses-dev